marco-willi/camera-trap-data-pipeline/README.md

 Some of the scripts used for different sites can be found here: [zooniverse_exports/scripts.sh](zooniverse_exports/scripts.sh).
 The following steps are required:

 1. Get Zooniverse Exports (download data through the Python API)
-2. Extract Zooniverse Classifications (currently works for SnapshotSafari data only)
+2. Extract Zooniverse Classifications
-3. Aggregate Extracted Zooniverse Classifications (on capture-event aggregation)
+3. Aggregate Extracted Zooniverse Classifications (on capture-event aggregation - work-in-progress)
 4. Add Meta-Data to Aggregated Classifications (work-in-progress)

 ### Get Zooniverse Exports